 Assessment

-In this first step of the social work process, information on the client’s strengths, needs, challenges, goals and resources are accumulated.
+In this first step of the social work process, information on the client’s strengths, needs, challenges, goals, and resources is gathered.

-By examining these aspects, you will be able to identify what needs to change and why, and generate an idea about what should happen next.
+By examining these areas, you can identify what needs to change, why it matters, and what should happen next.

 Planning

-In this stage, it will be decided who will need to take action, when and how they will do it.
-Accordingly create an action plan that is flexible enough to survive the changing circumstances.
+In this stage, it is decided who needs to take action, when, and how.
+Accordingly create an action plan that is flexible enough to adapt to changing circumstances.

 Intervention

-In this stage you will be deploying your action plan.
+In this stage you deploy the action plan.

 Social Work Assessment Tools